AU-Master-Thesis/thesis/journal/main.typ

 #day(datetime(day: 06, month: 03, year: 2024))
 #jens[
 #location.au

 - Collaborated with Kristoffer to get the Bevy/Factorgraph integration to finally run.
 - Made some improvements to the settings panel.
   - Incorporated the `DrawSection` of the `config.toml`, to toggle elements to draw.
 ]

+#kristoffer[
+#location.au

+- Collaborated with Jens to get the Bevy/Factorgraph integration to finally run.
+- Made compilation of factorgraphs.dot with `dot` asysc using `bevy::tasks`
+- Tested proof of concept for loading `factorgraphs.png` into bevy UI ]

 #deadline-countdown()